burkejay/cleaningDatasetProject/README.md

 date: "March 21, 2015"
 output: html_document
 ---
+UCI's Human Activity Recognition Using Smartphones Dataset - Averages and Standard Deviations
+UCI: Version 1.0
+Burke Averages & STDs: Version 0.1
+UCI: activityrecognition@smartlab.ws

 ## Overview

-This README describes a package for converting the UCI HAR Dataset of test data from Samsung Galaxy S phones into a tidy dataset of averages and standard deviations of all of the measurements taken during the experiment,
+This README describes a package for converting the UCI HAR Dataset of test data from Samsung Galaxy S phones into a tidy dataset of averages and standard deviations of all of the measurements taken during the experiment.

 ### Contents